Memory that learns what works. So you can do more of it.

 Release Notes →Frequently Asked Questions

-What models does it support?
+What tools and models does it work with?

 Does it work offline?